Circulant ADMM-Net for Fast High-resolution DoA Estimation: Experimental Setup

 \subsection{Training Setup}

-We compare CADMM-Net and CHADMM-Net against ADMM-Net, LISTA, TLISTA and THLISTA as well as a 100 iteration of ADMM and ISTA.
+We compare CADMM-Net and CHADMM-Net against ADMM-Net, THADMM-Net, LISTA, TLISTA and THLISTA as well as a 30 iteration of ADMM and ISTA.
 We fix the number of layers $T$ for all the networks to $30$.
+Table \ref{table3} summarizes the model parameter count for each network for this setup in addition to the number of Complex Floating Point Operations (CFLOPS) required for a single inference.
 For the initialization, all the weight matrices and vectors in all the layers of all the networks are initialized with their respective value in the corresponding iterative method.
 For instance, for CADMM-Net, $\mathbf{w}^{(t)}$ is initialized with $\mathbf{Fb}$, where $\mathbf{b}$ is the first column of $\mathbf{A}^{H}\mathbf{A}$, for all layers $t=1, 2, \hdots 30$.
 Table \ref{table2} provides a summary of the initialization and constraints for the weights of the networks used.
-Additionally, $\beta^{(t)}$ is initalized with $10^{-1}$ for all networks and $\rho^{(t)}$ is initialized with 1 for ADMM-Net and its structured variants.
+Additionally, $\beta^{(t)}$ is initialized with $10^{-1}$ for all networks and $\rho^{(t)}$ is initialized with 1 for ADMM-Net and its structured variants.
 We use the Adam \cite{adam} optimizer with a learning rate of $10^{-4}$ along with a batch size of 2048.
+All the models are trained on an NVIDIA A100 GPU using the PyTorch 2.5.1 + CUDA 12.4 (cuDNN 9.1) library.